This post has been updated for winter 2023.

 Restaurateur Jeffrey Buben brought up a generation of DC chefs at his long-closed Southern restaurant, Vidalia.
-His classic French technique is on display at his Capitol Hill restaurant with dishes that go beyond the usual bistro fare.
+His classic French technique is on display at his Capitol Hill restaurant, serving dishes that go beyond the usual bistro fare.
 Think salmon gravlax, coq au vin, choucroute garnie, and Normandy apple croustade.
 Restaurant Week menus are large and generous—a good sign.
 Lunch and brunch ($25) and dinner ($40).

 The Bombay Club

 Before the Rasika days, restaurateur Ashok Bajaj launched his career with this refined Indian spot near the White House.
 It still makes a grand impression over 30 years later.
 Chef Nilesh Singhvi serves plates like fiery green chili chicken, tandoori salmon, and lots of vegetarian dishes to the tune of live piano music.
 Dinner ($55) only.

 1001 Pennsylvania Ave., NW